 Have you ever wished to know how much your iPhone battery is effectively working when we compare it with the first time you have bought your iPhone?

 This is possible!

-Apple provided a special feature Battery Health, this measures battery capacity relative to when it was new.
+Apple provided a unique feature Battery Health, this measures battery capacity relative to when it was new.
 You can check the maximum capacity of charging in percentage.

 - Go to “Settings” on your iPhone.

 - Choose “Battery” from the options.

 - You will find your Battery Health next to “Maximum Capacity”.